obDann/TEQApp/README.md

 Final user stories and personas are found [here](./teamOverview/productBacklog).
 Code reviews are found [here](./teamOverview/code_review).
 Sprint backlogs are found [here](./teamOverview/sprintBacklog).
 Acceptance/ Unit tests are found [here](./src/tests).
 Running the application: after installing all of the pip installations, within the  [src/main](./src/main) folder, run `python3 main.py` in your terminal.
 Alternatively, if `python3` does not work, try running `python main.py` Refer to the user manual in [userGuide](./userGuide) for help with how to use our application.

+**January 18, 2018**: After revisiting this project, it was requested of a member to remove a feature (an emailing system) as it is linked to his personal accounts.
+For this version, users are still able to make accounts, but an e-mail won't be sent and the program does not re-direct the user to the login screen after registering.
+Likewise, the 'Forget Password?' feature no longer has any functionality.

+Running the application: after installing all of the pip installations, within the  [src/main](./src/main) folder, run `python3 main.py` in your terminal.
+Alternatively, if `python3` does not work, try running `python main.py` Refer to the user manual in [userGuide](./userGuide) for help with how to use our application.

 ## Setup